-Accomplished Veena artiste, Srikanth Chary began his training at the age of six in Mumbai under the Veena vidwan Devakottai Sri Narayana Iyengar.
-He later studied music under the auspices of Shanmukhananda Sabha from Smt.
+Accomplished Veena artiste, Srikanth Chary began his veena training at the age of six in Mumbai under Vidwan Devakottai Sri Narayana Iyengar.
+He later studied under the auspices of Shanmukhananda Sabha from Smt.
 Kalyani Sharma.
 At the age of eight, Srikanth was presented the first prize in a music competition by the music doyen Smt.
 M. S. Subbulakshmi.

 After moving to the United States, Srikanth had the opportunity to study music from the famed violinist Kum.
 A. Kanyakumari.
 This opportunity awakened in Srikanth a keen love for music that he has been pursuing ever since.

-Since the early 1980s, Srikanth has been receiving advanced music training from the music Maestro Padmabhushan Lalgudi G. Jayaraman.
+From the early 1980s Srikanth received advanced music training from the music Maestro Padmabhushan Lalgudi G. Jayaraman.
 Sri Jayaraman's bani (musical style) is well known for its purity of sound and rhythm, its emphasis on tonal perfection, and its sparkling creativity in manodharama sangitam (improvisational music).